 - Music – beats per bar (2/4, 3,4, 4/4, 6/4, 7/4)

 - Speed – mile per hours (MPH)

 - Distance – light-years (186286 miles per second)

 - Money – dollars per hour

 Simply put, time is the most valuable commodity available to man.
+I would go as far as to say time is the currency of life.
 If time stops so does life and existence.
-At the end of a man’s life he usually wishes he had more time; time with friends, family, loved ones but altogether, time.
+At the end of a man’s life, he usually wishes he had more time; time with friends, family, loved ones but altogether, time.
 Time is the one factor all men posses equally.
 What you do with your time is limited to you.
-You can not buy more time, borrow time or give time away.
-You are limited to the amount of seconds, days, and years granted to you on this earth and when it is gone, your life is over.
+You can not buy more time, borrow time, or give time away.
+You are limited to the number of seconds, days, and years granted to you on this earth and when it is gone, your life is over.
 One of the items we exchange for our time is money.

 Every time I go to work I am exchanging my most valuable commodity, time, for money.
 This is why I make so much money-per-hour or money-per-year.
-So the true cost of money is not a dollar; it’s time.
+So the true cost of money is time.